Community-supported agriculture: Regional networks in Switzerland

 The Fédération Romande d'Agriculture Contractuelle de Proximité (FRACP) is a French-speaking federation of CSAs and supports the creation of new CSAs.
 It was created in 2008 with 13 CSA groups as founding members.
-FRACP is sponsored by Uniterre, a small farmers' union that is part of La Via Campesina and promotes the concept of food sovereignty.
+FRACP is sponsored by Uniterre, a small farmers' union that is part of La Via Campesina, an international grassroots coalition representing over 200 million farmers, displaced individuals, and indigenous communities.
+Coalitions such as La Via Campesina ensure that nutritious, affordable, and sustainable food is produced and distributed within the community, improving health and promoting the concept of food sovereignty.

 Verband Regionale Vertragslandwirtschaft (RVL) is a German-speaking organization created in 2011 with the help of FRACP.
 RVL collaborates with the Kooperationsstelle für solidarische Landwirtschaft and offers courses on community supported agriculture.